"It is my hope that every Walsh student participates in at least one Global Learning experience before they graduate." – President Richard Jusseaume

 Walsh University's Global Learning program offers an exciting look into the culture, history and current challenges of other countries, giving students a transformational experience they'll carry for life.
 Students who spend part of their academic career in an international setting broaden their intellectual awareness, cultural sensitivity and professional preparedness.

 Each semester, a group of Walsh students has the opportunity to travel to Rome, where they're able to stay on Walsh's beautiful campus in Castel Gandolfo, the town in which the Pope's summer palace is located.
 Students will participate in classroom lectures as well as site visits throughout Rome and weekend excursions to Italy's other great cities.
 To learn more about the Walsh Rome Experience, watch this video:

 Since 2007, students and faculty have been visiting central and northern Uganda for study, research, service, and the sharing of culture.
 Considered Walsh's most immersive program, Walsh students have the opportunity to live and work with Ugandan counterparts at Kisubi Brothers University College near Lake Victoria and the Archdiocese of Gulu in the north.
-Watch our video to learn more about the work Walsh students and faculty are performing in Uganda.

 Students and faculty in this program explore the state of healthcare and nursing education in Tanzania while working alongside Tanzanian nurses and nursing students in this practical, cross-cultural experience.
 In addition to visiting hospitals and clinics, the group explores life in town of Moshi, the hills of Mt.
 Kilimanjaro, and other natural splendors.